-Title IV of the Higher Education Act and its implementing regulations draw a critical distinction between “distance education” and “correspondence education.”1 While both categories involve educating at a distance, including online education, typically only courses/programs that meet the distance education definition are eligible for Title IV student aid funding.2 The key difference between the two (and between Title IV eligibility and ineligibility in many cases) is that distance education supports “regular and substantive interaction between the students and the instructor” whereas correspondence education does not.
-This provision is commonly referred to as the “Regular and Substantive Interaction” or “RSI” rule and was last amended in 2020.3 Recent amendments included:
+Title IV of the Higher Education Act and its implementing regulations draw a critical distinction between “distance education” and “correspondence education.”
+While both categories involve educating at a distance, including online education, typically only courses/programs that meet the distance education definition are eligible for Title IV student aid funding.
+The key difference between the two (and between Title IV eligibility and ineligibility in many cases) is that distance education supports “regular and substantive interaction between the students and the instructor” (i.e., “RSI” as it’s commonly referred to) whereas correspondence education does not.
+This is not to say distance education courses must have synchronous components, however, as interaction opportunities can be fully asynchronous as well.

 In Practice

 Following best practices in online teaching and course design is often the best approach for compliance with the RSI rule.
 It may still prove helpful, however, to ensure specific components or activities that would qualify as RSI opportunities do appear in the syllabus/course materials.
-While learning can obviously still occur through ad hoc and student-initiated interaction, and such interaction should be encouraged, for opportunities to be considered RSI, they must be initiated by the instructor, not the students, and should occur on a “predictable and scheduled” basis.
 Not only would this transparency benefit students but having documentation to demonstrate RSI was scheduled in advance may also be valuable in the event of an audit.
+While learning can obviously still occur through ad hoc and student-initiated interaction, and such interaction should be encouraged, for opportunities to be considered RSI, they must be initiated by the instructor, not the students.

-In addition, there is significant crossover between activities that would qualify as RSI opportunities and those that would qualify as opportunities for “academic engagement,”5 which should be made available for each “week of instructional time”6 for financial aid purposes.
-It may be helpful to consider this overlap when planning RSI opportunities, such as by taking an otherwise student initiated/completed weekly academic engagement opportunity and having an instructor provide feedback, address questions or ask follow up questions, respond to discussion posts, etc. While there is no requirement for how often RSI opportunities must be provided, an approximately once-per-week cadence may serve as a good marker for the typical 3-credit, traditional term course.
+There is significant crossover between activities that would qualify as RSI opportunities and those that would qualify as opportunities for “academic engagement,” which must be made available weekly throughout the course for financial aid purposes.
+It may be helpful to consider this overlap when planning RSI opportunities, such as by taking an otherwise student initiated/completed weekly academic engagement opportunity and having an instructor provide feedback, address questions or ask follow up questions, respond to discussion posts, etc. there is no requirement for how often RSI opportunities must be provided; however, an approximately once-per-week cadence may serve as a good marker for the typical 3-credit, traditional term course.

 FAQs